Shrutibaya/DisTracker/README.md

 📱 DisTrecked – Frontend Web App for DisTracker

-Your site is live at https://shrutibaya.github.io/DisTracker/
+This site is live at https://shrutibaya.github.io/DisTracker/

 DisTrecked is the front-end web interface developed as part of the DisTracker project — a distraction-monitoring wristband aimed at helping students stay focused in a world full of digital distractions.